-Boliden started a Scoping Study on the Strömfors project during 2020 which remains ongoing.
-The aim of this study is to expediate the resource development process by identifying key project drivers and risks at an early stage.
+Boliden completed a Scoping Study on the Strömfors project during 2020 - 2021 with the aim of expediating the resource development process by identifying key project drivers and risks at an early stage.
+From 2021, complementary studies (metallurgical testing and baseline studies) remain ongoing.